bdunbar22/Ms-Pacman-vs-Ghost/data/decisionMaking/readme.txt

 The next items depend on the type.
 ACTION
-- The third item is the action itself
-End Of Line
+- The third item is the action itself (See ActionType within src/pacman/decisionMaking folder) End Of Line

 DECISION